 The module develops skills in asset pricing and an understanding of the theoretical basis of the theory behind it.
-The module requires knowledge of some mathematical techniques but stresses practical training in asset pricing with a focus on the intuitions and heuristics behind theorems and formulae, rather than their rigorous derivations and semantic definitions.
+The module requires knowledge of some mathematical techniques but stresses practical training in asset pricing with a focus on the intuitions and heuristics behind theorems and formulae, rather than their rigorous derivations and semantic definitions

 There are three key topics; (i) investors' optimisation, (ii) discrete time models and (iii) option Greeks and option strategies.
 For (i), the module first introduces the basic financial economics, and, based on it, we establish the basis of the risk-neutral probability.
 For (ii), the module discusses how to construct the tree model based on the historical price data, and shows that the model can be used to find the fair prices of a wide range of financial derivatives.
 For (iii), the module investigates the Black-Scholes-Merton (BSM) formula, and then how to use it to find the optimal hedge ratio for delta hedging.
 In this respect, the module also discusses how to use the return correlations to find the optimal hedge ratio.

-Private study hours: 131
+Private Study: 131 hours

-This module is compulsory for the BSc Financial Economics with Econometrics degree programme.
+• BSc Financial Economics with Econometrics

-This module is optional for all other Single and Joint Honours degree programmes in Economics.
+• all other Single and Joint Honours Degree courses in Economics

-This module is not available to students across other degree programmes in the University.
+The module is NOT available to students across other degree courses in the University

 Main Assessment Methods:

-• Online Test 2 (10%)
+Online Test (10%)

 Examination, 2 hours (80%)